Tony Coton

 Anthony Philip Coton (born 19 May 1961) is an English football coach and former footballer who is a goalkeeper scout for Premier League side Manchester United.

-As a player he was as a goalkeeper who made 500 appearances in the Football League and Premier League for Birmingham City, Watford, Manchester City, Manchester United and Sunderland.
+As a player he was a goalkeeper who made 500 appearances in the Football League and Premier League for Birmingham City, Watford, Manchester City, Manchester United and Sunderland.
 During his career he was called up to the England team on one occasion in 1993 but didn't feature, with his only taste of international football being a cap for the England B team in 1992.

-Following his retirement in 1997, Coton returned to Manchester United as the clubs goalkeeping coach where he remained until an injury put an end to a ten-year coaching career, he has since spent time as a players' agent before working in scouting notably for Wigan Athletic, Bolton Wanderers and Aston Villa.
+Following his retirement in 1997, Coton returned to Manchester United as the club's goalkeeping coach where he remained until an injury put an end to his ten-year coaching career, he has since spent time as a players' agent before working in scouting notably for Wigan Athletic, Bolton Wanderers and Aston Villa.

 Club career

 Birmingham City

 Coton started his professional career at Birmingham City in 1978, having signed from Mile Oak Rovers the previous year.
 He made his Football League debut as a 19-year-old, on 27 December 1980 in the First Division match against Sunderland.
 His first touch of the ball was to save a penalty awarded after 54 seconds.
 By the 1982–83 season he had established himself as Birmingham's first-choice goalkeeper and was named Player of the Year.